 Change the “xx.xx.xx.xxx.xxxx” to your original IP address and if you need more than one IP address also add them in the code.

-Step 7: Use Two Factor (2F) Authentication
+Step 7: Use Two Factor (2F) Authentication To Avoid A Brute Force Attack

-2F authentication is the final line of defense against brute force attack.
+2F authentication is the final line of defense against a brute force attack.
 In this process, you have to enter a unique verification code created each time you want to login by the Google Authenticator mobile app.
-To able this feature, you also have to install Google Authenticator plugin, or 2FAS Light – Google Authenticator in your WordPress website.
+To able this feature, you also have to install Google Authenticator plugin, or 2FAS Light – Google Authenticator on your WordPress website.

 No Comments